 If you want to add color ink to your engraving, it’s easier to do now before you bend your bracelet.
-The process is simple, just cover the engraved letters with the ink.
-Allow it to dry 3-5 min.
+The process is simple, just cover the engraved letters with ink.
+Allow it to dry for 3-5 min.
 Then wipe off with a microfiber cloth.

 I mention in my video that I’m not a fan of the ink on these bracelet blanks with the fonts I chose for these bracelets.
 There is probably a combo I would like of font with this type of project but I’ve not found it yet.
 If I do, I’ll surely update this post.

-Feel free to test it out if you like and when you come across a fantastic font with this Aluminum Bracelet Blank with added Ink leave me a comment so others can read it to!
+Feel free to test it out if you like and when you come across a fantastic font with this Aluminum Bracelet Blank with added Ink leave me a comment so others can read it too!